Apollo 13 astronaut Jim Lovell dead at 97

 In an interview with CNN in 2018 at age 90, Lovell recalled his adventure as Apollo 8’s navigator.
 “To me, it was a mini Lewis and Clark expedition,” Lovell said.
 “We were going someplace new to observe the far side of the moon, which had never been seen before.”

+Apollo 7 marked the first crewed mission of the program in October 1968 after a launchpad fire had killed three astronauts in January 1967.
+Apollo 8’s launch followed a couple of months after Apollo 7, occurring just before Christmas 1968.

-At one point Lovell extended his arm toward the window of the spaceship.
-Earth was so small that he could cover it with his thumb.
+At one point Lovell extended his arm toward the window of the spacecraft.
+Earth appeared so small that he could cover it with his thumb.

 “I realized that behind my thumb, there were about (3.5 billion) people and everything I ever knew,” Lovell said in the 2018 interview.
 “I suddenly got a different feeling about life in general and my position in it.”

+On Christmas eve, a broadcast of the astronauts sharing their view 70 miles above the moon reached an estimated 1 billion people in 64 countries.
+The crew members each read a few lines from the Bible’s Book of Genesis.
+Astronaut Frank Borman closed with, “And from the crew of Apollo 8, we close with good night, good luck, a merry Christmas and God bless all of you, all of you on the good Earth.”

-During the Apollo 8 mission, Lovell’s crewmate William Anders captured the iconic “Earthrise” image of our home planet emerging from beyond the lunar horizon.
-Captured on Christmas Eve in 1968, the image has captured the imagination of generations of astronauts and has been credited with helping to spur environmental movements.
+The same day, Lovell’s crewmate William Anders took the iconic “Earthrise” image of our home planet emerging from beyond the lunar horizon.
+The photo has captured the imaginations of generations of astronauts and been credited with helping to spur environmental movements.

+Apollo 8 came at a time when the country needed hope, Lovell recalled in 2008.
+The year the mission launched included the assassinations of Rev. Martin Luther King Jr. and Sen. Robert F. Kennedy, doubts of a victory in Vietnam after the Tet offensive, and showdowns between police and anti-war protestors during the Democratic National Convention.

+“Providence happened to put everything together at the end of the year to give the American public an uplift after what had been a poor year,” Lovell said.

-Anders, Lovell and Borman were recognized by Time Magazine as “Men of the Year” in 1968 for their work on the Apollo 8 mission.
+Anders, Borman and Lovell were recognized by Time Magazine as “Men of the Year” in 1968 for their work on Apollo 8.
+The mission inspired wonder and excitement around spaceflight far beyond the halls of NASA.

+“We were flying to the moon for the first time,” Lovell told CNN in 2008.
+“Seeing the far side of the moon for the first time.
+Coming around and seeing the Earth as it really is — a small fragile planet with a rather normal star, our sun.”

+After Apollo 13, Lovell received the Presidential Medal of Freedom in April 1970 and served as the deputy director of Johnson Space Center in Houston from 1971 to 1973.
+He retired from the Navy and NASA in March 1973, and was later inducted into the US Astronauts Hall of Fame in March 1993 and awarded the Congressional Space Medal of Honor by President Bill Clinton in 1995.

 The-CNN-Wire